humblers/spaceknights/README.md

 ```<INSTALLATION PATH OF IDE>/jre/jre```

 #### build
-* for all server build, run following command in root directory
+* for all server build, run following command in server directory
 ```./gradlew buildServer```
 or
 ```gradlew.bat buildServer```
-* build specific project, run in root dir
+* build specific project, run in server dir
 ```./gradlew link```
 * then, run in `<PROJECT_DIR>`
 ```./gradlew build```